Albanese kernels and Griffiths groups: Variations of Hodge structures

-\begin{rk} In particular, $\Pi_x(V)^0$ is normal in $\MT_x(V)$ under the assumptions of b).
-This is proven under the assumption of c) in \cite[Th.
-1]{andrecomp}, which also shows that $\Pi_x^0(V)\subseteq D(\MT_x(V))$ (the derived subgroup).
-I learnt \eqref{eq10.6}, the implication (i) $\Rightarrow$ (ii) and their consequence on the simplicity of $V_x$ from Y. Andr\'e, whose proofs were different. \end{rk}
+\begin{rks} a) In particular, $\Pi_x(V)^0$ is normal in $\MT_x(V)$ under the assumptions of b).
+This is proven in \cite[Th.
+1]{andrecomp}, which also shows that $\Pi_x(V)^0\subseteq D(\MT_x(V))$ (the derived subgroup).
+I learnt \eqref{eq10.6}, the implication (i) $\Rightarrow$ (ii) and their consequence on the simplicity of $V_x$ from Y. Andr\'e, whose proofs were different.\\ b) In fact, \eqref{eq10.6} is bijective: see Corollary \ref{C.15}.
+We will not need this refinement. \end{rks}